wgyori/course-dbt/week_4_answers.md

 | ZZ Plant         | 53         | 41         |

 ## Question 2 : Which products had the most fluctuations in inventory?
 Did we have any items go out of stock in the last 3 weeks?
 ### Answer: Four products changed inventory every week, and two products changed inventory every week but week 2.
 All other products stayed constant.
-Pothos ans String of Pearls both hit 0 inventory in week 3, but got restocked in week 4
+Pothos and String of Pearls both hit 0 inventory in week 3, but got restocked in week 4

 | NAME             | WEEK_1_INV | WEEK_2_INV | WEEK_3_INV | WEEK_4_INV | INV_FLUCTUATION |
 |------------------|------------|------------|------------|------------|-----------------|